aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

     ConstraintDescription: 'Specify either Test or Prod.'
 ```
 {{% notice note %}}
-Dont forget to remove `InstanceType` from _ParameterGroups_ and form _ParameterLabels_ section of the template.
+Dont forget to remove `InstanceType` from the _ParameterGroups_ and _ParameterLabels_ sections of the template.
 {{% /notice %}}

 ##### 2. Next, create _EnvironmentToInstanceType_ in the mapping section